-Your prescription will be ready within 2 working days.
-For example a prescription brought in on a Friday will be ready on the following Tuesday.
+Your prescription will be ready within 3 working days from the day brought in.
+For example a prescription brought in on a Friday will be ready on the following Wednesday.

 Phoned prescriptions can only be accepted if you are housebound.
-Other methods are by fax, post, email via the website or coming into the surgery.
+Other methods are available, please follow the below link

 If you will have to pay for four or more prescription items in three months, or more than 15 items in 12 months, you may find it cheaper to buy a PPC.